Texting While Driving in Virginia: What You Need to Know

 Texting and driving is a form of distracted driving, which is a serious problem in the U.S. According to the CDC, eight people die each day in car crashes that involve a distracted driver.
 In 2018, there were an estimated 400,000 people injured from distracted driving.

 It takes just five seconds to read the average text message.
 However, if you’re traveling 55 miles per hour, you can travel the length of a football field in that time, all while your eyes and focus are off the road.
-In addition, according to a study conducted by AAA Foundation for Traffic Safety in 2018, texting while driving doubles a driver’s chances of being involved in a car accident.
+In addition, according to a study conducted by the AAA Foundation for Traffic Safety in 2018, texting while driving doubles a driver’s chances of being involved in a car accident.

 Compensation If You’ve Been Hurt by a Texting Driver